 It’s actually very simple to make chia puddings.
 You simply add sweetener and flavorings (such as cocoa powder) to plant-based milk.
 Stir that together and then add your chia seeds.
 I use a food processor to make this go a little more quickly, but all-in-all, it takes only a few minutes.
 Then place in the fridge to allow the chia seeds to make their gel.
 About 40 minutes to an hour later you’ve got your chia pudding!

 So, in summary, why will you love this vegan chocolate chia pudding recipe?
 Because it’s easy, creamy, chocolate, and oh-so-heatlhy.
 How’s that!

-This Recipe Needs Help
+This Recipe Loves You!

 This recipe, it just isn’t quite right.
 Did you notice that?
 It’s because it needs some YOU in it! ❤️

 I have this sentiment about every recipe I look at — how can I shape it into more of what I love in a recipe?
 What flavors can I add or take away?
 Are there steps that can be eliminated?
 (That’s my favorite thing to do, by the way).